 The application process is done online, and it typically takes less than 24 hours for a decision to be made.
-Once approved and loan documents are executed, you can have your money by the next business day.
+Once approved and loan documents are executed, you can have access to funds by the next business day.

 The qualifications for a business line of credit with Fundbox are:

-- Your business is based in the U.S. and earning at least $100,000 in revenue annually.
+- Your business is based in the U.S. and has an average revenue of at least $100,000 annually.

 - Your business has been operating for at least six months.

 - You have a business checking account.

 - Your credit score is at least 600.

 OnDeck is another Kabbage alternative that caters to small businesses through various loan products.
 Its line of credit allows you to manage short-term expenses and borrow as much as $100,000 for up to 12 months (which resets every time you make a withdrawal).
 Meanwhile, its small-business term loans give you access to as much as $250,000 with repayment terms of up to 18 months.

 The minimum requirements to be eligible for an OnDeck loan are:

 - Your business should be operating for at least one year and earning $100,000 and higher annually.